 I learned of my second pregnancy right around my son’s 2nd birthday.
 It was then that I became motivated to mold him into the perfect toddler.
 I was fixated on getting him on a schedule that would work for me and the new baby.
 Before I knew it, he was using the potty, eating balanced meals, and taking daily naps for 2+ hours!
-On top of that, we locked down a strict 7:30 bedtime which routinely occurred night after night without a fight.
+On top of that, we locked down a strict 7:30pm bedtime which routinely occurred night after night without a fight.

 I know what you’re thinking, this is too good to be true – this woman is delusional if she thinks this schedule is going to stick.
 Oh, you couldn’t be more right.
 About 2 months ago, everything changed.
 Jackson stopped using the potty cold turkey – I could no longer even bribe him with a prize or candy.
 The balanced meals I served 3 times a day became a 24-hour buffet of snacks that he enjoyed at his leisure.
 Nap time completely vanished from our days.
-And worst of all, he stopped sleeping in his bed altogether, his 7:30 bedtime became a laughing matter.
+And worst of all, he stopped sleeping in his bed altogether, his 7:30 bedtime becoming a laughing matter.
 This mama, who at one time policed the household – allowing only educational TV and organic snacks, was now spending her nights sharing Cheez-Its and watching SpongeBob until 1am.

 At first I thought this change was due to the flu bug hitting our house.
 Then after a couple of weeks with no progress, I began to think that this was Jackson’s way of rebelling the impending arrival of his sister.
 I didn’t talk to anyone, other than my husband and mom, about the regression.
 I was embarrassed and ashamed; I thought talking about it would make it even more real.
 But after finally talking with friends with toddlers, I realized that Jackson’s regression in, well everything, was completely normal.
 I wasn’t alone.
 After weeks of feeling like a complete and utter failure of a mother, I felt normal.

-It was easy to be the angry and frustrated mommy when I first saw all my hard work beingflushed down the toilet.
+It was easy to be the angry and frustrated mommy when I first saw all my hard work being flushed down the toilet.
 But I got to a point where I realized that toddler regression is okay.
 I’m at peace with where we’re at.
 How?
 Because I know my son is capable of using the potty; I know my son is capable of sleeping in his own bed; I know my son is capable of eating vegetables.
 I am confident that he’s not going to go off to college wearing Pull-Ups, eating a diet of only fruit snacks and Cheez-Its.
 Yes, it’s not going to be easy to have two babies in diapers and sporadic sleep schedules, but I can handle it.